testium-driver-wd

 if the element wasn’t found.

-Finds all elements on the page using the cssSelector
+Finds all elements on the page using the selector

 and returns an array of Elements.